 - your employer, such as where we are providing a novated lease, salary packaging services or fleet services.

 Generally, Eclipx Group will only collect your personal information from sources other than you if:

 - it is unreasonable or impracticable to collect the personal information from you; and

 - the collection of that personal information complies with all relevant Privacy Law.

 How we use your personal information

 We collect, hold, use and disclose your personal information where it is reasonably necessary for the purposes of providing our products and services, for our other business purposes and for any necessary related purposes.
 These purposes include, but are not limited to:

-- processing a product application or service request;
+(d) processing a product application or service or purchase request;

 Where personal information is used and disclosed, we take steps reasonable in the circumstances to ensure the personal information is relevant to the purposes for which it is to be used and disclosed.
 You are under no obligation to provide your personal information to us.
 However, without certain information from you, we may not be able to provide our services to you or any other relevant customer.

 We may disclose your personal information for purposes such as those listed above and we will always do so consistently with our privacy obligations.